Joysaha189/Implementation-Friendly-CNN-For-Sign-Language-Recognition-Using-Wi-Fi-CSI-Data/README.md

-&nbsp; * Main research paper
+ * Main research paper

-&nbsp; * Reference paper used for preprocessing
+ * Reference paper used for preprocessing